 What do you think?
 Are we going to see more gamified solutions by brands and retailers?
 Share your thoughts below!

-Here are a some examples of shopping gamified matchmaking-apps that use Guided Selling to engage, understand likes and dislikes, and help shoppers find the most suitable product on the go.
+Here are some examples of shopping gamified matchmaking-apps that use Guided Selling to engage, understand likes and dislikes, and help shoppers find the most suitable product on the go.

-Stylect is a mobile app to to help women discover their perfect shoes.
+Stylect is a mobile app to help women discover their perfect shoes.
 Stylect aggregates products from multiple websites and based on users’ preferences (gathered through a playful hot-or-not interface), it recommends suitable products.
 Users are able to keep track of and buy the products they like and receive notifications whenever a product they love goes on sale.